Physician burnout: Prevalence

+In an argument explained in Economic and Political Weekly, Edmond Fernandes, lead author stated that being motivated by the best intentions is not enough; they need to be given adequate rest.
+The time to regulate work hours is long overdue.
+With growing population in a country like India, the number of doctors remains grossly insufficient to strike this balance which leads to physician and resident fatigue ending up in medical errors and complications.

 Signs

 Burnout has been referred to as a compilation of cynicism, depersonalization, and a low sense of accomplishment.
 Other symptoms included feelings of emotional exhaustion, inadequacy, and detachment.
 This is thought to be due to imbalances whether that be in regards to workload, personal values, incentive, justice, and a sense of community.
 Factors such as time pressure, chaotic work environments and a lack of alignment between physicians and executives have been known to exacerbate this burden.
 These elements can cause clinicians to become frustrated and overwhelmed.
 Moreover, the correlation between lack of control and burnout has been explored and shows that an increased sense of lack of control has been linked to a greater risk of being affected by burnout.

 One study, claimed that "We found that physicians with burnout had more than twice the odds of self-reported medical error, after adjusting for specialty, work hours, fatigue and work unit safety rating(...)"